Mindinventory/ReactZooApp/README.md

 ReactJs Context API

 ---
-First of all, install all the packages
+First of all, install all the packages.
 ### `npm install`

-In the project directory, you can run:
+In the project directory, you can run.
 ### `npm start`

 Runs the app in the development mode.<br>